Grantor-Retained Interest Trusts: GRATs, GRUTs, GRITs, and QPRTs

 The trust interest must be qualified so that the present value of the gift can be determined.
 For instance, if the trust allowed the grantor to withdraw any amount of money at any time, then there would be no way to determine the present value of the gift.
 Since a gift tax return must be filed in the year the trust is created, there would be no way to report the value of the gift, unless the trust distributions are fixed or the remainder interest is determinable.
 This is also why assets cannot be transferred to the trust after it is created.

 What all these trusts have in common is that the trust property is given as a gift to beneficiaries who will receive it when the trust ends, but the grantor retains an interest in the trust during the trust's existence.
-The different types of grantor-retained interest trusts differ in the form of income or benefit that the grantor receives.
-Generally, these trusts are only useful for people with wealth considerably greater than the federal tax exemption for both gifts and estates, which is now more than $5 million.
+The different types of grantor-retained interest trusts differ in the form of income or benefit the grantor receives.
+These trusts are only useful for people with wealth considerably greater than the federal tax exemption for both gifts and estates, which is now more than $11.5 million.

 The way these trusts work is that the grantor places property in the trust for a set duration, which would be the term of the trust, the grantor receives either income from the trust or gets some other benefit from the property, such as a home, during the term of the trust.
 When the term ends, then the property goes to the final beneficiaries.
 There is no step up in basis, since the property is not transferred by an estate, but by a living person: the grantor.
 However, the basis will be increased for the donee by any gift tax paid.